Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 luminosity & movement

-Note this Buddhist definition of "mind" is much more extended than what is usual in Western epistemology.
+Note this Buddhist definition of "mind" is much more extended than what is usually understood under mind in Western epistemology.
 In the West, and this since Descartes, the division between "res extensa" (the extended thing) and "res cogitans" (the thinking thing) is pertinent.
 For Descartes and rationalists after him (except Pascal) all other factors, such as feelings, affects, will etc. are subsumed as an instance of thought.
 Not so in Buddhism.
 Although in Hindu Yoga the mind is part of the body (only "purusa" or "âtman" are set aside), Buddhism clearly separates the physical body and the various functions.
 "Mind" refers to cognitive, affective & volitional functions, as well as the overarching luminous, sentient clarity of consciousness.
-Although Descartes also speaks of the "natural light", he situates it before all possible cognition and so it cannot be identified with the Buddhist notion of consciousness, but rather with the underlying nondual Clear Light (Tantra).
+Although Descartes also speaks of the "natural light", he situates it before all possible cognition and so it cannot be identified with the Buddhist notion of consciousness, but rather with the underlying nondual Clear Light of the original, natural mind (Tantra).

 In Buddhism, the mind merely gives rise to something, making it into an object of engagement.
 It gives rise to things and apprehends them.

-The divisions introduced by Buddhist psychology are helpful to grasp the process of death & rebirth as well as the various classification of minds.
+The divisions introduced by Buddhist psychology are helpful to grasp the process of death & rebirth, as well as the various classification of minds.
 The body dies, but the mind as a whole does not.
 Buddha was clear.
 Although there are only heaps, rebirth is a fact.
 So there must be a "thread" joining these consecutive rebirths.
-Tantra explains how coarse & subtle minds dissolve, but the very subtle mind, related with consciousness, does not.
+Tantra explains how coarse & subtle minds dissolve, but the very subtle mind, underlying consciousness, does not.
 Buddha did not wish to speculate too much about these matters, for this distracts practice.
 Nevertheless, if we eliminate rebirth from Buddhist philosophy, then physical death becomes the natural end of suffering and not "nirvâna".
-This contradicts the truth of cessation, for physical death is a return of the organism to non-existence, while true cessation is beyond any possible negation & any possible affirmation.
+This contradicts the truth of cessation, for physical death is a merely return of the biological organism to non-existence, while true cessation is beyond any possible negation & any possible affirmation.
+Indeed, when the body dies, the (very subtle) mind does not.

 The very subtle part of a given mind continuum is the continuous "thread" between rebirths.
 It may be called "âlaya-vijñâna" when overlayed by obscuring veils or "âvarana" and samsaric imprints or "samskâras" and "âlaya-prajñâ" or "âlaya-jñâna" when pure, i.e. in the state of Buddhahood.
-However, this may be confusing, for in the Mind- Only School where this category is extensively developed, this "storehouse-consciousness" points to an absolute, inherently existing subject, and this conflicts with the Mâdhyamika fruits of ultimate analysis, discovering no inherent existent objects can be found.
-Devoid of afflictive imprints, this very subtle mind is identical with the precondition of enlightenment (or Buddha-potential) at the heart of each and every sentient being, and experienced as the awake, ever-present, innate, spacious, luminous clarity of the mind (of Clear Light).
-Mostly, it is covered or veiled by the resonances of previous, subtle & coarse actions.
+However, this may be confusing, for in the Mind-Only School -where this category is extensively developed- this "storehouse-consciousness" points to an absolute, inherently existing subject, and this conflicts with the Mâdhyamika fruits of ultimate analysis, finding no inherent existent objects.
+For the Gelugpas, this very subtle mind, devoid of afflictive imprints, is identical with the precondition of enlightenment (or Buddha-potential) at the heart of each and every sentient being, and experienced as the awake, ever-present, innate, spacious, luminous clarity of the mind (of Clear Light).
+For the yogis, it is covered or veiled by the resonances of previous, subtle & coarse actions.
 The latter exist on their own plane, while the emptiness of mind is the uncontaminated Body of Truth ("Dharmakâya"), as it were veiled or covered by these imprints.
+This Body of Truth is empty of self, but not empty of something (namely relationality and its own inherent enlightened properties).

-This very subtle mind has the capacity to retain impressions from previous actions, allowing a Buddha to remember all his or her previous rebirths.
+This very subtle mind has the capacity to retain impressions from previous actions (of body, speech & mind), allowing a Buddha to remember all his or her previous rebirths.
 Due to their meditation on emptiness, causing the transient dissolution of the coarse & subtle minds, Superior Bodhisattvas may also remember some strong imprints of previous actions.
 Take away the very subtle mind, and nothing survives the end of the physical vehicle, as materialism conjectures.
 Without the very subtle mind, Buddhism is reduced to a very elaborate spiritual psychology with a limited salvic result, namely liberation from suffering in this life only.
 Such a motivation assists personal liberation, but does not trigger the generation of Bodhicitta.

 Indeed, the "personality" defined by coarse & subtle minds dies with the body.
 Only the very subtle mind of Clear Light, although empty and so not independent or existing from its own side, is immortal, i.e. with a continuous subtle form.
-By achieving Buddhahood, the very subtle mind becomes the Enjoyment Body, a perfect illusionary body apprehending emptiness continuously.
+By achieving Buddhahood, the very subtle mind mounted on a very subtle body becomes the Truth Body manifesting the Enjoyment Body, a perfect illusionary body apprehending emptiness continuously.
 Right view recognizes the enlightened nature of the deepest level of our mind.
-This Buddha-potential or precondition of enlightenment is a forteriori already ours.
+This Buddha-nature or precondition of enlightenment is a forteriori already ours.
 All defilements can always be purified.
 This is the great hope offered by the Mâhayâna.
 Our "sins"" are never bad enough to justify a permanent state of woe, like the hells of monotheism.
+For the philosophers, this Buddha-nature is a potential.
+For the yogis, it is the only inherently existing thing, a Buddha-matrix.

 To see the Clear Light after death is to enter "nirvâna".
-This is the gift of death, allowing us to properly prepare and directly experience this light during life.
+This is the gift of death, prompting us to properly prepare and directly experience this light during life.

 To practically situate Dharma in terms of the former division between "body" & "mind", a threefold organization or "Key in Three" is introduced :